 Named one of TIME magazine’s “100 Most Important People of the 20th Century,” one of the UK’s "100 Greatest Britons,” and one of the world's "Most Influential Thinkers,” Sir Tim Berners-Lee created the most powerful communication medium in the world — the World Wide Web — and gave it to the world for free.
 It is no exaggeration to say that his visionary work has transformed every aspect of our lives.
 Sir Tim’s genius is in understanding the next, new unimagined future and practical consequences for business, technology and healthcare and how it will transform the way we live and work, the way we govern, heal our bodies and much, much more.
 In his speeches, Sir Tim shares his insights about the future of tech with audiences who learn how to apply new technologies now for competitive advantage or thoughtful consideration about the future we want to create

-Jean-Claude Trichet was president of the European Central Bank, Chairman of the Bank of France and is President of the influential Group of 30 (G30).
+Jean-Claude Trichet was president of the European Central Bank, Chairman of the Bank of France and is Chairman of the influential Group of 30 (G30).
 An authority on global economic and financial issues, he is consistently recognized as an influential and powerful monetary policymaker.
 Audiences know they are in the presence of, as Time magazine stated it, "One of the most powerful people in the world.

 He was named “Person of the Year” by the Financial Times in 2007 and was one of the “Fifty Faces that Shaped the Decade” of the Financial Times in December 2009.
 He was twice named “Policy Maker of the Year” by International Economy magazine (1991 and 2007).
 He was fifth on the “World’s Most Powerful” list in Newsweek and listed as one of the “Most Powerful Figures in Finance” by Institutional Investor (2008).
 He was also one of the “Most Influential People in the World” in Time magazine (2011).